Mictronics/readsb/README-json.md

 ## aircraft.json

-This file contains dump1090's list of recently seen aircraft.
+This file contains readsb list of recently seen aircraft.
 The keys are:

  * now: the time this file was generated, in seconds since Jan 1 1970 00:00:00 GMT (the Unix epoch).
- * messages: the total number of Mode S messages processed since dump1090 started.
+ * messages: the total number of Mode S messages processed since readsb started.
  * aircraft: an array of JSON objects, one per known aircraft.
 Each aircraft has the following keys.
 Keys will be omitted if data is not available.
    * hex: the 24-bit ICAO identifier of the aircraft, as 6 hex digits.
 The identifier may start with '~', this means that the address is a non-ICAO address (e.g. from TIS-B).
    * type: type of underlying message, one of: